NSWOCC Members

 During the meeting

-Most Journal Club meetings will have between 5-10 members in attendance*.
+Most Journal Club meetings will have around 10-12 members in a Zoom room to facilitate good discussion*.

 The meeting runs for 1 hour, and is outlined as follows: